yechansota/yechan0603/README.md

 plt.show()

 ### Task 4.3: Provide a boxplot for the MEDV variable vs the AGE variable (Discretize the age variable into three groups)
-·      MEDV - Median value of owner-occupied homes in $1000's --> y-Axis
-·      AGE - proportion of owner-occupied units built prior to 1940 --> x-Axis
+·MEDV - Median value of owner-occupied homes in $1000's --> y-Axis ·AGE - proportion of owner-occupied units built prior to 1940 --> x-Axis

 ### Making three groups according to the age
 bins = [0, 35, 70, float('inf')]